Fires engulf Turkey's Mediterranean coast as government declares 2 disaster zones

-ISTANBUL — (AP) — Fresh wildfires broke out on Turkey 's Mediterranean coast Friday, as the government declared two western provinces to be disaster zones.
+ISTANBUL — (AP) — New wildfires broke out on Turkey's Mediterranean coast Friday, as the government declared two western provinces in the country to be disaster zones.

-TV footage showed flames and smoke billowing into the sky close to high-rise apartment blocks in Antalya, where local and foreign visitors flock during the summer months.
+Images showed flames and smoke billowing into the sky close to high-rise apartment buildings in Antalya, where local and foreign visitors flock during the summer months.

 Homes were evacuated in the city center and the outlying district of Aksu as the fire advanced, privately owned news agency DHA reported.
 Firefighters struggled to extinguish the blazes before strong winds could spread the fire, which closed a major coastal road.

-Note: A previous version of this story was corrected to show that the 10 people killed in Eskisehir died on Wednesday, not Thursday.